Automatic Schema Migrations for GORM (Program Mode)

-This document describes how to set up the provider to load your GORM schema into Atlas in Go Program Mode.
+This document describes how to set up the GORM Atlas Provider to load your GORM schema into Atlas in Go Program Mode.
 Go Program Mode is for more advanced scenarios where you need more control specifying which structs to consider as models.

 Using this mode, you can load your GORM schema into Atlas by writing a Go program that imports your GORM models and uses the provider as a library to generate the schema.